NautiyalAmit/collegeMp6sem2014/README.md

 ## My Algo:

-- Pre Step : since there  can be any no of photos (approx 200) , so a seperate folder (lets say  =   party)has to be made and   all the photos of that event have to be copied /moved to that folder (party). secondly the importamt part  of my algo is  that the image size should be same or to be very precized pixels size of all the images should be same,  i.e all  the images are of the same size i.e. 320*400 here,rows=320, columns=400
+- **Pre Step** : since there  can be any no of photos (approx 200) , so a seperate folder (lets say  =   party)has to be made and   all the photos of that event have to be copied /moved to that folder (party). secondly the importamt part  of my algo is  that the image size should be same or to be very precized pixels size of all the images should be same,  i.e all  the images are of the same size i.e. 320*400 here,rows=320, columns=400
 So, the  overlap region is of :-     320*300=96000 pixels .
 All images are set either in landscape or portrait formats so as to set similar  pixels levels for all.

-- Step 1: My algo wants to solve this problem by checking the no of overlapping pixels,  before i describe this various factors have to be checked  to make the algo nearly perfect and next to working condition. so firstly, since images are taken at different postions and different instances of time  so what may be different is the lightening effect( i.e  even closely related images can have differentbrightness , contrast levels) due to flash or clicking errors  .In order to correct that  the contrast and brightness of all the pics in folder  'party'.a standard contrast ,  brightness level  for all images is takes and  corrected  individually. smoothining the image: a = imread('noiseremoved.tif');
+- **Step 1**: My algo wants to solve this problem by checking the no of overlapping pixels,  before i describe this various factors have to be checked  to make the algo nearly perfect and next to working condition. so firstly, since images are taken at different postions and different instances of time  so what may be different is the lightening effect( i.e  even closely related images can have differentbrightness , contrast levels) due to flash or clicking errors  .In order to correct that  the contrast and brightness of all the pics in folder  'party'.a standard contrast ,  brightness level  for all images is takes and  corrected  individually. smoothining the image: a = imread('noiseremoved.tif');
 				imshow(a), title('Original Image');